MYRA FOUNDATION PAST AND PRESENT

 Myra Foundation History

 The Myra Foundation was established in 1941 and was the first private charitable foundation of its kind in the State of North Dakota.
 It was organized according to the terms of the Last Will and Testament of the late John E. Myra who died in 1939.
 In his will, Myra stated that the bulk of his estate would be used to establish the Myra Foundation.
 The Foundation was to be incorporated and administered by three trustees who would distribute the money for "charitable, character building and educational purposes."
-Since its inception on April 28, 1941, it has awarded grants within Grand Forks County, ND, of $9,920,266.
+Since its inception on April 28, 1941, it has awarded more than $12,252,500 in grants within Grand Forks County, ND.

 John E. Myra